desmos-labs/desmos/docs/fullnode/setup/manual.md

 ```

 :::tip Make the snapshot download faster
-If you want to make the snapshot discovery faster, we suggest you setting the following `persistent_peers` insde
+If you want to make the snapshot discovery faster, we suggest you setting the following `persistent_peers` inside
 the `$HOME/.desmos/config/config.toml` file:

 ```toml